vitroid/PairList/README.md

 Generates the pair list of atoms that are closer to each other than the given threshold under the periodic boundary conditions.

-version 0.3.0.2
+version 0.3.1

 ## Usage

 See `pairlist.h` for the function definition and `pairlist-test.c` for usage.

 Python API is served in pairlist.py.
+The API document is [here](https://vitroid.github.io/PairList).

 Here is a sample code to use it.

 <!-- ```python